nik0spapp/sdalg/README.md

 Chocolate May Reduce Risk of Heart Failure
 Article text:
 Forget what you’ve heard about death by chocolate.
 A new Harvard study shows that chocolate may be good for your heart.
-Its a great day for chocolate lovers everywhere.
+It's a great day for chocolate lovers everywhere.
 Murray Mittleman and his colleagues at Harvard Medical School studied data on 31,823 middle-aged and elderly Swedish women to assess the relationship between chocolate and heart failure.
 The women who consumed an average of one to two servings (that’s a fairly small amount) of high-quality, cocoa-rich chocolate per week had a 32 percent lower risk